Skip to content

 What auth does Sill support?
 Magic link only today, scoped to *.sill.so.
 SSO is on the roadmap.

 What region does Sill run in?
-US-East only in Phase 1.
+US-East only today.
 Merchant-controlled data residency is not a current capability.

 External references: